aaronGeb/airbnb-clone-project/README.md

 ### **6. Notifications & Alerts**
 Sends confirmations, reminders, and status updates to users via email or in-app messages.
 This improves user experience by keeping both guests and hosts informed.

+## API Security
+Security is a core aspect of this project to ensure user trust, data protection, and safe transactions.
+The following measures will be implemented:

+1.**Authentication**

+All API endpoints will be protected using JWT tokens or OAuth 2.0 to verify user identity.
+Why?
+Ensures only verified users (guests, hosts, admins) can access the system.

+2.**Authorization**

+Role-Based Access Control (RBAC) will restrict users to only the actions they are permitted to perform (e.g., hosts manage properties, guests make bookings).
+Why?
+Prevents unauthorized access to sensitive resources like property management or admin functions.

+3.**Data Encryption**

+All traffic will use HTTPS/TLS to secure data in transit.
+Sensitive fields (passwords, payment info) will be encrypted at rest.
+Why?
+Protects user credentials, booking data, and financial transactions from being intercepted or stolen.

+4.**Input Validation & Sanitization**

+All incoming requests will be validated (type, length, format) to prevent malicious payloads.
+Why?
+Defends against common vulnerabilities such as SQL Injection and Cross-Site Scripting (XSS).

+5.**Logging & Monitoring**

+API access logs and error tracking will be enabled to monitor unusual activities and security threats.
+Why?
+Allows early detection of suspicious behavior and supports auditing in case of breaches.